course-dprep/animation-imdb-ratings-analysis/README.md

 ## Hypotheses

+Ever since the introduction of Netflix, more streaming serves have entered the market with players such as Disney+, Amazon Prime Video and HBO Max.
+Competitiveness rose, resulting to a greater variety of TV shows and movies offered (Thompson, 2024).
+Simultanously, the more experienced a viewer is in watching movies, the more critical hey tend to become (Moon et al., 2009).
+As such, it could be expected that newer movies are rated worse than older movies because the frame of reference has increased.
-Since 2010, the film industry has been shaken on its foundations due to the increasing popularity of streaming platforms (Hennig-Thurau et al., 2021).
-At that time, Netflix expanded their streaming service internationally, marking a key point in the growth of on-demand content (Oberoi, 2024).
-Distribution patterns changed, and consumer perceptions of movies have shifted (Kumar, 2023).
-Most notably, the saturation and availability of the entertainment market have resulted in more critical consumers (Hadida et al., 2020).
-Additionally, there has been an increasingly more vocal group that criticises the franchise and sequel-based strategy that movie corporations have integrated.
-As more streaming services entered the market, the competitiveness in this market rose, which led to a bigger variety in TV shows and movies offered (Thompson, 2024).
-This is also shown in the rising number of movies, series and other content per year in the IMDb dataset.
-The more experienced a viewer is in watching movies, the more critical they become (Moon et al., 2009).
-Furthermore, it could be reasoned that movie consumers grew up with evoke a sense of nostalgia, leading to higher ratings of older films.
-Authors such as Bollen et al. (2012) refer to this as a form of “positivity effect”.
-Additionally, with the rise of digital platforms and social media, review-bombing has been an omnipresent effect with the release of new movies.
-All in all, these findings suggest that newer films are rated worse than older films, which the present study tests with the hypothesis:
+Additionally, with the rise of digital platforms and social media, review-bombing as become an omnipresent phenomenon upon the release of new films.
+Moreover, there has been an increasingly vocal group that criticizes the franchise- and sequel-based strategies that movie corporations have adopted.
+Furthermore, it could be argued that movie consumers often experience nostalgia for films watched in their childhood, resulting in higher ratings for older movies.
+Authors such as Bollen et al. (2012) refer to this as a form of “positivity effect.”
+Overall, these findings underscore the expectation that newer films tend to be rated lower than older films, which will be tested with:

-H1: There is a negative relationship between release year and rating.
+***H1:*** _There is a negative relationship between release year and rating._

-Therefore, this allows to expect:
+The previously mentioned nostalgia factor is especially applicable for animated films, since TO BE WORKED OUT

-H2: The negative effect of release year on rating is weaker for animated films compared to non-animated films.
+***H2:*** _The negative effect of release year on rating is weaker for animated films compared to non-animated films._

 ## Data